Impacts of HVT Vaccination Against Marek’s Disease in Broiler Chickens in Algeria

 Authors

-1 PADESCA Laboratory, Institute of Veterinary Sciences, Street of Guelma 251000 El Khroub, University of Mentouri Brothers, Constantine 1, Algeria
+1 PADESCA Laboratory, Institute of Veterinary Sciences, University of Mentouri Brothers, Constantine, Algeria.

 Abstract

-Marek’s disease (MD), a lymphoproliferative and immunosuppressive viral disease in poultry, poses serious challenges to broiler production worldwide.
+Introduction: Marek’s disease (MD), a lymphoproliferative and immunosuppressive viral disease of poultry, poses serious challenges to broiler production worldwide.
 Vaccination with turkey herpesvirus (HVT) is a common preventive strategy.
-This study aimed to evaluate the zootechnical and economic impact of HVT vaccination in broiler chickens reared under field conditions in northeastern Algeria.
+This study aimed to evaluate the zootechnical and economic impacts of HVT vaccination in broiler chickens reared under field conditions in northeastern Algeria.

 Keywords